An Overview of Cyber Security Funding for Open Source Software: Research Questions

 \section{Research Questions}

-The discussion in the previous section motivates the first research question (RQ): \begin{itemize} \item{RQ.1: What kind of OSS have the STA and OpenSSF funded and thus considered as critical?} \end{itemize}
+The preceding discussion motivates the first research question (RQ): \begin{itemize} \item{RQ.1: \textit{What kind of open source software the STA and OpenSSF have funded and thus considered as critical?}} \end{itemize}

-An answer to RQ.1 sheds important light on what kind of OSS is seen as critical by a government-backed agency and a not-for-profit OSS foundation in terms of cyber and software security.
-Indirectly, the question also aligns with existing work on how to identify critical infrastructures~\citep{DiMauro10, Katina13}.
-In this regard, it can be also remarked that the \citet{OpenSSF24b} has a specific working group trying to solve the issue of how to identify critical open source software projects.
+An answer to RQ.1 sheds important light on what kind of OSS is seen as critical by a government-backed agency and a not-for-profit OSS foundation in terms of cyber security.
+Indirectly, the question also aligns with existing work on how to identify critical infrastructures~\cite{DiMauro10, Katina13}.
+In this regard, it can be also remarked that the OpenSSF \cite{OpenSSF24b} has a specific working group trying to solve the issue of how to identify critical OSS projects.
 For the present purposes, an answer to RQ.1 can be reflected also from a broader perspective; if some particular type of OSS stands out, it may be that the EU's existing legal frameworks have overlooked some important aspects when operating with the criticality concept.

-In this regard, a further EU law can be noted: Regulation (EU) 2024/2847, which is commonly known as the Cyber Resilience Act (CRA).
-Unlike in the NIS2 directive, criticality in this regulation is not approached through sectors but through products~\citep{Eckhardt23}.
-It also specifies some new cyber security requirements for commercially supported OSS projects, including with respect to vulnerability disclosure and associated coordination~\citep{Ruohonen24IFIPSEC}.
-Open source foundations, which often fund open source projects, are also mandated to develop policies for handling vulnerabilities and fostering secure software development.
+In this regard, a further EU law can be noted: Regulation (EU) 2024/2847, which is commonly known as the Cyber Resilience Act~(CRA).
+Unlike in the NIS2 directive, criticality in this regulation is not approached through sectors but through products~\cite{Eckhardt23}.
+It also specifies some new cyber security requirements for commercially supported OSS projects, including with respect to vulnerability disclosure and associated coordination~\cite{Ruohonen25ACIG}.
+Open source software foundations, which often fund OSS projects, are also mandated to develop policies for handling vulnerabilities and fostering secure software development.
 In addition, commercial vendors who integrate OSS into their products are mandated to notify the associated OSS projects about vulnerabilities they have discovered or been made aware of.
-Meeting the CRA's essential cyber security requirements, which have been recently analyzed~\citep{Ruohonen25RE}, in the commercial software industry necessitates dealing also with OSS because many---if not most---commercial software projects use at least some OSS components.
+Meeting the CRA's essential cyber security requirements in the commercial software industry necessitates dealing also with OSS because today many---if not most---commercial software projects use at least some OSS components.
 For instance, among the essential requirements is an obligation to ship products without known vulnerabilities.
-This legal requirement applies also to all OSS components embedded to a product.
+This legal requirement applies also to all open source software components embedded to a product.